Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 K_{reconstruct}(r) > K_{storage}(r) \tag{Approx}
 $$

-*Why this asymmetry exists:* Storage encodes a concept in its most compressed form—the "program."
+*Why this asymmetry exists:* Storage encodes a concept in its most compressed form: the "program."
 Reconstruction requires executing that program, which needs intermediate state, working variables, and expansion room.
 Analogies:
 - **Computation**: A program file is small; running it requires much more RAM for stack, heap, and intermediate results
 - **Compression**: A .zip file is small; decompressing it requires buffer space exceeding the compressed size
 - **Mathematics**: The statement "$e^{i\pi} + 1 = 0$" is short; deriving it requires pages of working

-The same applies to LLMs: the concept "French Revolution" is stored compactly, but generating a coherent explanation requires unfolding dates, figures, causes, and consequences—all simultaneously active in the latent space.
+The same applies to LLMs: the concept "French Revolution" is stored compactly, but generating a coherent explanation requires unfolding dates, figures, causes, and consequences; all simultaneously active in the latent space.

 This asymmetry means that context windows must be sized not for storage, but for the working memory required during generation.